-We celebrated my Papa last month at his 80th birthday celebration.
+We celebrated my Papa this past weekend at his 80th birthday celebration.
 Eighty years.

 I watched my Dad and his sisters proudly circulate the room swapping stories of their Dad with friends that have been around for decades.
 I watched my Mom and my Uncle who married into this family, giggle and laugh with their grandchildren.
 I watched as my brother got to introduce his daughter to the people who watched him grow up.
 I watched my husband and sister in law crack jokes together (probably at our expense!).